drminnaar/react-starter/README.md

 The template consists of:

-* a typcial project layout structure
+* a typical project layout structure
 * babel setup and configuration
 * webpack setup and configuration
 * eslint setup and configuration
 * SCSS setup and configuration
 * the main React components to get started

-Additionaly, the template provides a development and production webpack configuration.
+Additionally, the template provides a development and production webpack configuration.

 The template also allows one to include specific plugins as part of build.
 [Please see here for more detail](#build-application-with-bundleanalayzer-plugin-included)